lutfihadiCEX/rag-document-qa/README.md

 conda activate rag

 ```
-If you already have an environment set up (e.g. base), you can skip creating a new one — but using a dedicated environment avoids version conflicts.
+If you already have an environment set up (e.g. base), you can skip creating a new one, but using a dedicated environment avoids version conflicts.

 3. Install dependencies